eduardenoiu/NALABS/README.md

 # NALABSpy: Natural Language Analysis of Bad Smells in Software Requirements

 NALABS is a Python script designed to analyze software requirements and identify potential bad smells that may indicate issues in the requirement's quality or clarity.
 The script reads requirements from an Excel file, processes them using various linguistic techniques, and outputs an Excel file containing the detected bad smells for each requirement.

+You can find it in the NALABSpy directory.

 ## NALABSpy: Features